iTalantaAcademy-kakuma-1/group-5-rep/planning/backlog.md

-As a user, On the front page i would like to see tabs which function independently. some of the tabs include;
+As a user, On the front page i would like to see tabs which function independently . some of the tabs include;

 - On the Website, `title tab` gives name of the website and brief description on the purpose of website i.e `Loruki`